Skip to content

 1

-I want to troubleshoot this error when I create an Amazon Simple Storage Service (Amazon S3) Event Notification: "Unable to validate the following destination configurations when creating an Amazon S3 Event Notification".
+When I use Amazon Simple Storage Service (Amazon S3) Event Notifications to add a notification configuration, I get the "Unable to validate the following destination configurations when creating an Amazon S3 Event Notification" error message.
+I want to troubleshoot and resolve this issue.

 Short description

-• When you create an Amazon S3 Event Notification, the specified destination must have a resource-based policy that allows S3 to publish notifications to the destination.
+• The specified destination must have a resource-based policy that allows Amazon S3 to publish notifications to the destination.

 • The AWS Region for the destination must be the same Region as the S3 bucket.